markabrahams/node-net-snmp/README.md

 each request will be an instance of the `Error` class with the errors `message` attribute set to `Socket forcibly closed`.

-The following example prints a message to the console when a sessions underlying UDP socket is closed:
+The following example prints a message to the console when a session's underlying UDP socket is closed:

 ```js